 Should I Replace Both Inner and Outer Tie Rods?

 The inner and outer tie rods work together to keep the wheels of the vehicle pointed in the right direction at the right angle.
 Since they are connected, there is a great chance that both inner and outer tie rods will go bad at the same time.
-However, even if you verify that only the inner or the outer tie rod is bad, it is still recommended that you replace both inner and outer tie rods.

 An inner and outer tie rod costs about $45 and just the inner or the outer tie rod costs about half of that.
 However, if you replace only the inner or the outer tie rod, you will save money but you will have to get an alignment that costs about $50-$100.
-Now, if you only changed the inner or outer tie rod, this means that the part that you didn’t change will go bad soon after.
+Now, if you only change the inner or outer tie rod, this means that the part that you didn’t change will go bad soon after.
 Then, again, you have to get an alignment.

 Replacing both the inner and outer tie rods at the same time is economically justified because then you will only need to get a wheel alignment once and will last you for several years.
 On the contrary, replacing only the inner or the outer tie rod will not guarantee that the part that was not replaced will last for a few years.